 - 1. Completing all State mandated graduation requirements listed below. - 2.
 Completing all District graduation requirements that are in addition to State graduation requirements. - 3.
-Passing an examination on patriotism and principles of representative government, proper use of the flag, methods of voting, and the Pledge of Allegiance. - 4.
-Participating in the State assessment required for graduation.
+Passing an examination on patriotism and principles of representative government, proper use of the flag, methods of voting, and the

+- Pledge of Allegiance.

+- 4. Participating in the State assessment required for graduation.

+- 5. Completion of the FAFSA or a waiver.